 Be very careful when taking the wrap off!
 When you take the wrap off there is normally some blood, plasma and a bit of excess ink all over it.
 You will need to wash the tattoo with luke-warm, clean water and soap.
 Thoroughly clean your hands first and under your nails.
 The best soap is a chemical-free antibacterial soap with no fragrance, beads or scrubs.

 Cleanse the tattoo very, very gently … lather soap into a foam in your hands and super softly clean the tattoo's surface in a circular motion until all of the tattoo artist's healing product has gone and the blood, lymphatic fluid and excess ink has been washed away.
 Rinse and wash again, gently.
 Use a paper-towel to gently 'pat' the tattoo area dry.
 Do not use towels, sponges, loofahs, cloths or anything even slightly abrasive that will 'rub' or 'drag' the skin in any way.
-You can use a hair drier on a 'cool' setting only without over-drying.
+Some people use a hair drier on a 'cool' setting only without over-drying (we don't recommend this).
 Some people say at this stage their tattoo looks a little dull and outlines appear not so sharp.
 This is all part of the healing process.
 Don’t worry about any colour washing from the tattoo in the gentle cleansing process as this is only excess ink.

 Some tattoos (depending on style and size) may 'weep' during the healing process for the first couple of days.
 This is the plasma and ink forming a natural thin protective layer on your new tattoo.
 Excessive weeping can also be an indication of a artist that has over-worked an area or gone too deep under the skin's surface.
 If this is the case for you, you may need to clean the new tattoo 3 to 6 times during the day.
 Sometimes merely dabbing a clean paper towel will suffice; do not wipe the tattoo.
 Some colour on the paper towel is normal and is excess ink be sloughed from the surface.